 Tips for Parents of Incoming Freshmen

 Mark calendars to attend parent orientation sessions.
-Attending parent orientation will provide you with valuable information to assist your student and give you a glimpse of what your students will experience as a college student.
+Attending Parent & Family Orientation will provide you with valuable information to assist your student and give you a glimpse of what your students will experience as a college student.